 However, rather than such designations and criteria, what matters most are the economic functions which data intermediaries could take over.
 The reason why data intermediaries appear promising to policymakers is that they might solve different problems and overcome crucial market failures in the data economy.
-These intermediaries who perform a matching function can bring together data holder and users, improve accessibility of data, decrease information asymmetries regarding data and reduce costs of risk for actors in the data ecosystem to share their data with another.
+These intermediaries who perform a matching function can bring together data holder and users, improve accessibility of data, he data ecosystem to share their data with another.
 Furthermore, data intermediaries can reduce transaction cost e.g. by standardization and technical and contractual management of data transfers and enforcement of the agreed conditions.
-Those data intermediaries which operate open platforms can capture the value of network effects and pass them on to data holders and users if they can realise economies of scale and scope and network effects.
+Those data intermediaries which operate open platforms have can realise economies of scale and scope and network effects.